-ASN students who have completed a previous baccalaureate degree or a majority of the required liberal arts and science credits required for the Bachelor of Science in Nursing (BSN) may seek admission to the BSN Integrated Option.
-The Integrated Option leads ASN students to initial eligibility for the registered nurse licensing examination, while progressing with their coursework toward a BSN degree.
-Graduates are prepared to provide entry-level, holistic nursing care for diverse clients in structured and other settings.
+This option is for ASN students seeking a Bachelor of Science in Nursing (BSN) degree.
+The BSN Integrated Option leads ASN students to initial eligibility for the registered nurse licensing examination, while progressing with their coursework toward a BSN degree.

-The Integrated Option is designed for full-time or part-time study.
-This option is not an independent degree but an opportunity to work on two degrees at the same time.
-Students must complete the requirements for the ASN degree and the RN to BSN requirements.
+The BSN Integrated Option is not an independent degree but an opportunity to work on two degrees at the same time.
+Students must complete the requirements for the ASN major and the RN to BSN major.

-Additional Admission Requirements for the BSN Integrated Option
+Admission Requirements for the BSN Integrated Option